 Greenhouse Gas Emissions Inventory

-For 2018, investments in renewable energy certificates and carbon offsets helped balance 100 percent of Verisk's reported scope 1, 2, and 3 emissions.
+For the third consecutive year, investments in renewable energy certificates and carbon offsets helped balance 100 percent of Verisk's reported scope 1, 2, and 3 emissions.

-Renewable energy certificates are tradable, nontangible energy commodities that represent the environmental benefits of generating 1 megawatt hour (MWh) of renewable energy.
-Verisk purchased RECs representing more than 34,000 MWh of electricity during 2018, supporting renewable energy projects—wind, hydro, solar, and biomass—in almost every country or region where we have offices.
-The largest projects were the Prairie Breeze Wind Energy Farm in the United States, the Burn of Whilk Wind Farm in Scotland, the Bhandardara and Chuzachen hydroelectric plants in India, and the St. Leon Wind Farm in Canada.
+Renewable energy certificates (also known as energy attribute certificates) are tradable, non-tangible energy commodities that represent the environmental benefits of generating 1-megawatt hour (MWh) of renewable energy.
+Verisk purchased RECs representing nearly 35,000 MWh of electricity during 2019, supporting renewable energy projects—wind, hydro, and solar—in almost every country or region where we have offices.
+The largest projects included the Persimmon Creek Wind Farm in the United States, the Twin Rivers Wind Farm in England, the Chuzachen Hydroelectric power project in India, and the St. Leon Wind Farm in Canada.

-Carbon offsets support emission reductions that take place outside the company's operations, each one representing a metric ton of carbon and carbon equivalents avoided or reduced.
-For 2018, Verisk used them to offset more than 17,000 metric tons of carbon and carbon-equivalent emissions.
-The offsets were generated by efforts to reduce emissions at landfills in New York, Utah, and West Virginia.
+Carbon offsets support emissions reductions that take place outside the company's operations, each one representing a metric ton of carbon and carbon equivalents avoided or reduced.
+For 2019, Verisk used them to offset nearly 19,000 metric tons of emissions.
+The offsets were generated by efforts to reduce emissions at landfills in Illinois, Montana, and West Virginia.

-Third parties, including Green-e Climate, Green-e Energy, and the Climate Action Reserve, verified and certified all projects according to international standards.
+Third parties, including Green-e Energy, the International REC Standard, and the Climate Action Reserve, certified all projects according to international standards.

-While we’ve implemented many important energy saving initiatives during the recent past, we decided to invest in RECs and offsets based on the belief that they would be an immediate step forward—reducing Verisk's global greenhouse gas emissions for the near term to a degree that the company could never achieve otherwise.
+While we’ve implemented many important energy-saving initiatives during the recent past, investing in RECs is a practical option for a company of Verisk's size and circumstances: an energy load decentralized among locations in about 20 countries, with office space leased, not owned, and almost always in multi-tenant buildings.
+Taken together with carbon offsets, the investments represent an immediate step forward—balancing Verisk's greenhouse gas emissions for the near term to a degree that the company could never achieve otherwise.

-In the context of the company's growth and CDP's revenue-based intensity calculation (which excludes business travel), our 2018 emissions are about 11 percent lower now than when we first measured emissions four years ago.
+In the context of the company's growth and CDP's scope 1 and 2 revenue-based intensity calculation, our 2019 emissions (reported on a location basis) are more than 15 percent lower now than when we first measured emissions five years ago.

-Here are examples of initiatives that have helped reduce our energy consumption during the recent past:
+Many initiatives have helped reduce our greenhouse gas emissions during the recent past:

-- continuing the migration of data processing activities to Verisk's eastern and western data centers and taking advantage of processing efficiencies offered by cloud services
+- migrating data processing activities to Verisk's eastern and western data centers, both LEED (Gold) certified, and taking advantage of processing efficiencies offered by cloud services

-- consolidating operations where possible, including various offices in London, New York, San Francisco, and Singapore during 2018
+- consolidating operations where possible, including various offices in Beijing, London, New York, San Francisco, and Singapore

-- improving fuel efficiency in our automobile fleet year over year
+- improving fuel efficiency in our automobile fleet over a series of years